 Developers can see their changes in their React components immediately, thanks to the Fast Refresh feature.

 One of React Native's advantages is a focus on the UI.
 React primitives render to native platform UI components, allowing you to build a customized and responsive user interface.

 In versions 0.62 and higher, integration between React Native and the mobile app debugger Flipper is enabled by default.
 Flipper is used to debug Android, iOS, and React native apps, and it provides tools like a log viewer, an interactive layout inspector, and a network inspector.

 As one of the most popular cross-platform app development frameworks, React Native has a large and strong community of developers who share their technical knowledge.
 Thanks to this community, you can get the support you need when building mobile apps with the framework.

 Kotlin Multiplatform Mobile is an SDK developed by JetBrains for creating Android and iOS applications.
 It allows you to share common code between the two platforms and write platform-specific code only when it's necessary, for example, when you need to build native UI components or when you are working with platform-specific APIs.

 Programming language: Kotlin.

 Mobile apps: Philips, Baidu, Netflix, Leroy Merlin.

-You can easily start using Multiplatform Mobile in existing projects.
+You can easily start using Kotlin Multiplatform Mobile in existing projects.